rakimsth/gadget-house/Tasks.md

 9. if not empty, return first item of array; return product[0]

 10. In product detail page, fix product?.category to product?.category_name -->

+1. Welcome User name on login

+a.
+Add user information in the login api url
+b.
+Get the user information from login api url and store it someway (context, redux) and somewhere globally
+    1. create authSlice
+    2. store that slice and persist it
+c. use that data in the adminnavbar
+    1. Set the state during login
+    2. use that state in the AdminNavbar to show the user
+2. Logout Button
+    1. User should use the logout button to trigger the logout state action from authSlice
+    2. Remove access token from the LS
+    3. navigate the user to login page
+3. product list